The R&D technical narrative: the final piece in the R&D tax claim jigsaw - EmpowerRD

-While a narrative (also known as a “technical narrative”) is not yet mandatory for an R&D tax claim, most specialist advisors would not submit a claim without one.
+With the introduction of the Additional Information Form (AIF), the narrative (also known as a “technical narrative”) has become even more important for an R&D tax claim.
+Before the AIF, it wasn’t deemed mandatory, but most specialist advisors would not submit a claim without one.
 Why?
 It describes your R&D work and gives HMRC the context they need to understand and justify the costs you’ve claimed for.
 Without one, you’re treading dangerous waters.

 In the past, it might have been acceptable to submit a small claim without supporting evidence, but this is no longer the case.
-With fraudulent claims increasing year on year, HMRC is cracking down on abuse of the R&D incentive.
-A claim without a narrative is now an instant red flag for inspectors and puts your claim at serious risk of an enquiry.
+With fraudulent claims increasing year-on-year, HMRC has cracked down on abuse of the R&D incentive.
+A claim without a narrative will almost always be rejected now.

 What is a technical narrative?